inveniosoftware/training/07-data-models-new-field/README.md

 $ ./scripts/setup
 ```

-With that we start fresh our DB and ES along with the updated information about schemas and mappings.
+We have created and started a new DB and ES along with the updated schemas and mappings.

 **Checkpoint 1**: At this point we are able to create a new record in our system that includes our new field.
 Let's do this!